Should Texans Be All In On Notre Dame's Kyle Hamilton At No. 3?

 Houston Texans are crossroads at quarterback, with an option possibly coming from Buffalo

-The Texans and general manager Nick Caserio are in a better spot financially in 2022 than they were in 2021

-One way or another, Houston is in the market of safety.
+One way or another, Houston is in the market at safety.
 Justin Reid is expected to test free agency.
-Eric Murray could be released, saving the Texans $5.5 million in cap space this fall.
+Eric Murray could be released, saving the Texans $5.5 million in cap space.

 Kyle Hamilton